ngchain/ngcore/docs/contract.md

 The protocol gives you the trustable primitive; upgrade policy is yours to compose, and its risks are yours to own.

-Exports a contract may provide:
+Exports a contract may provide.
+All four are protocol-bound hooks: the runtime calls them itself, so they live in the reserved `ng:` namespace (the colon is not an identifier character, so you cannot emit one from a plain `#[no_mangle] fn` by accident — you opt in deliberately, e.g. with `#[export_name = "ng:validate"]`).
+Every other export is an ordinary, freely-named method:

-- `main` — required to react to incoming transact txs
+- `ng:main` — required to react to incoming transact txs (the default entry)
-- `init` — optional, runs once on `ActivateTx`
+- `ng:init` — optional, runs once when a deploy goes live (and again after an upgrade, as a migration hook)
+- `ng:upgrade` — a live contract MUST export this to authorize replacing (or destroying) its own code, UUPS-style; no hook means immutable
+- `ng:validate` — optional account-abstraction gate; when present it runs on EVERY tx the account sends and its trap/reject vetoes the tx

 Example — a complete on-chain contract: